 Do you have a great idea for how to get your colleagues excited about the issues that matter to you, your local association, and your profession?
 It’s time to make it happen with an MSEA Innovative Engagement and Organizing (IEO) Grant.
-An IEO Grant can fund the development of your great idea—the average grant will be about $5,000—and help you put it into action.
+An IEO Grant can fund the development of your great idea—grants range from $2,500 to $500—and help you put it into action.

 “We’re looking for thoughtful, fun, exciting, and unique ideas that will get us all thinking about fresh ways of organizing and advocacy,” said MSEA President Betty Weller.
 “I’m excited to see your great ideas and how they can help move our association forward!”